mitsopel/sports-betting-settlement/README.md

 Behavior:
 - The API publishes a `SportEventOutcome` object to Kafka topic `event-outcomes` using the `eventId` as key (Spring Kafka JSON-serializes the object).
-- The Kafka consumer receives the `SportEventOutcome` object, loads bets by `eventId` from H2, filters only winning bets (`bet.eventWinnerId == sportEventOutcome.eventWinnerId`), and sends settlement messages via the mocked RocketMQ producer.
+- The Kafka consumer receives the `SportEventOutcome` object, loads bets by `eventId` from H2, filters only winning bets (`bet.eventWinnerId == sportEventOutcome.eventWinnerId`), and sends settlement messages via RocketMQ if a broker/template is available; otherwise it logs them as a mock fallback.
-- Settlement messages are logged with prefix: `[MOCK ROCKETMQ]`.
+- When a real broker is used, logs contain `[ROCKETMQ]` entries; when falling back to logging only, logs contain `[MOCK ROCKETMQ]` entries.

 - List all bets (seeded):